spoge/text-adventure/README.md

 }
 ```

-## Controls
+## Controls & Shortcuts

-The game can be controlled by keyboard or mouse.
+The game can be controlled by the keyboard, or by clicking an action directly.

 - `Enter` or `Space` activates the selected action.
 - `ArrowUp` / `ArrowDown` changes the selected action.
 - `W` / `S` also changes the selected action.
 - Clicking an action activates it directly.

-Debug shortcuts use shift-modified letters:
+Debug commands:

-- `Shift + H` lists available debug commands.
+- `Shift + H` - List of available debug commands
-- `Shift + D` lists current flags.
+- `Shift + D` - List of current flags
-- `Shift + C` clears all flags.
+- `Shift + C` - Clear all flags
-- `Shift + N` respawns from `-start-`.
+- `Shift + N` - Respawn at beginning

 ## Game JSON

-Each playable chapter is a JSON file in `public/game/`.
-Chapter files must expose a top-level `scenes` array.
+The game is loaded from json files.
+Each playable json file is a `chapter`, and must expose a top-level `scenes` array.

 Example chapter: